Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25015/README.md

 — the fights, the fun, the fear before exams, and the pride of achievements.
 It struck me that what made our bond so special was not just shared interests but shared growth.
 We had witnessed each other’s evolution — from naïve teenagers into responsible young adults.
 That kind of shared history is priceless.Today, as I write this journal, I feel immense gratitude toward harshini, supragna, and valli.
 They were more than just friends; they were my teachers in their own ways.
-Aditya taught me perseverance, harshini taught me compassion, and supragna taught me calmness.
+Supragna taught me perseverance, harshini taught me compassion, and supragna taught me calmness.
 They made my engineering journey more meaningful than any textbook ever could.
 Even now, though we’ve gone our separate ways — with different jobs, cities, and dreams — our bond remains intact.
 We still talk almost every weekend, sharing updates, jokes, and occasional nostalgia about our college days.What I’ve learned from this friendship is that gratitude isn’t limited to grand gestures or special occasions.
 It lives in the everyday — in shared laughter, mutual support, and small acts of care.
 The friends I met during my B.Tech taught me that